 2021 – Work on the top floor of the Veritas Family Center building was completed and English Camp was held in the new space in late June and early July.
+Kids’ Club, Elderly Club and canteen were relicensed.

 2020 – On March 12 Veritas programs and International Cafe closed due to the worldwide Coronavirus pandemic and remained closed until September.

-2019 – Preschool program was temporarily closed.
+2019 – Preschool program was closed.
 The number of students was not consistent enough to run the program, and we did not have a qualified teacher.
 The remaining children were helped to find an alternate kindergarten program in Sighisoara.

 2017 – 2020 Veritas worked with the Sighisoara City Hall, the Miron Neagu elementary school, and Centru de Resurse Comunitare Pentru Romi ( Resource Center for Roma Communities) received a grant for European funds to address needs of medical and social services, job training, housing, education and anti-discrimination training.
 Grant work began in October, 2017 and continued through July of 2020.